-Units Related Phenomena/concepts Explanatory Notes Theory of Value Intrinsic value definition of intrinsic value: the built-in value of the matter itself and Virtue examples to illustrate the meaning of intrinsic value Instrumental value • definition of instrumental value: value desirably judged in terms of achievement of other end • examples to illustrate the meaning of instrumental value Quality • an essential and distinguishing attribute of something or someone • desirable qualities of loyalty, filial piety, integrity, fairness, honesty, responsibility, prudence, courage, etc. • undesirable qualities of lies and cheating, selfishness, retaliation, jeal • undesirable qualities of lies and cheating, selfishness, retaliation, jealousy, etc. Priority • ranking among competing virtues (e.g. loyalty and filial piety) Conflicts • virtues and values may not be compatible (e.g. honesty may not be compatible with compassion)
+Units Related Explanatory Notes Cints Phenomena/concepts Explanatory rvotes Theory of Value Intrinsic value • definition of intrinsic value: the built-in value of the matter itself and Virtue examples to illustrate the meaning of intrinsic value Instrumental value • definition of instrumental value: value desirably judged in terms of achievement of other ends • examples to illustrate the meaning of instrumental value Quality an essential and distinguishing attribute of something or someone • desirable qualities of loyalty, filial piety, integrity, fairness, honesty, responsibility, pruden- courage, etc. • undesirable qualities of lies and cheating, selfishness, retaliation, jealousy, etc. Priority • ranking among competing virtues (e.g. loyalty and filial piety) Conflicts • virtues and values may not be compatible (e.g. honesty may not be compatible with compassion)